Group representations in the homology of 3-manifolds: Introduction

 If $M$ is a manifold with an action by a group $G$, then the homology of $M$ carries a natural $G$-action.
 The $G$-module structure of integral and rational homology can often be used to deduce information about the manifold, see e.g. \cite{Edmonds,Sikora}.

 In this paper, we investigate the $G$-module structure of the rational homology of $3$-manifolds.
 In \cite{CooperLong} Cooper and Long prove that for every finite group $G$, there exists a hyperbolic rational homology $3$-sphere with a free $G$-action.
 In fact, their method proves a stronger statement.
 Let $\grpalg$ denote the group algebra of $G$ over the field $\Q$ of rational numbers.
-Cooper and Long define the notion of a canonical $\grpalg$-module, and prove that every direct sum of canonical $\grpalg$-modules can be realised as $H_1(M,\Q)$ for a hyperbolic $3$-manifold $M$ with a free $G$-action.
+Cooper and Long define the notion of a canonical $\grpalg$-module, and prove that every direct sum of canonical $\grpalg$-modules can be realised as $H_1(M,\Q)$ for a closed $3$-manifold $M$ with a free $G$-action.

 In the present paper, we generalise the theorem of Cooper and Long to arbitrary $\grpalg$-modules.
-By a \emph{hyperbolic manifold} we mean a compact connected oriented smooth manifold whose interior is equipped with a Riemannian metric with constant curvature $-1$.
 Our main result is the following.

-\begin{theorem} Let $G$ be a finite group, and let $V$ be a finitely generated $\grpalg$-module.
-Then there exists a closed hyperbolic $3$-manifold $M$ with a free $G$-action, such that the $\grpalg$-module $H_1(M,\Q)$ is isomorphic to~$V$. \end{theorem}
+\begin{theorem} Let $G$ be a finite group, and let $W$ be a finitely generated $\grpalg$-module.
+Then there exists a \decent~$3$-manifold $M$ with a free orientation preserving $G$-action, such that the $\grpalg$-module $H_1(M,\Q)$ is isomorphic to~$W$. \end{theorem}

+Like Cooper and Long, we can also strengthen Theorem \ref{thm:intromain} by ensuring that $M$ is hyperbolic -- see Theorem \ref{thm:bodymain}.

+\begin{remark} The referees inform us that there is a way of proving Theorem~\ref{thm:intromain} by using higher dimensional surgery.
+The proof we will present here will only use surgery in dimension $3$. \end{remark}